bacontime/blog-mirror/nature/plastics.md

 : Very long proteins that connect together into sheets or fibers.
 Due to their structure, these proteins behave the most like what we would typically call "plastic".
 Important scleroproteins include collagen keratin, Fibrin, and Elastin.

 Collagen
 : The most common protein in the human body.
 It's tough and flexible, and used to make ligaments, tendons, cartilege and blood vessels.
 When mixed with a mineral called *hydroxyapatite*, it can be used to make bones and teeth.
-The name means "glue-maker", because we boil it down to make some kinds of glue.
+The name means "glue-maker", because we can boil it down to make some kinds of glue.

 Keratin
 : Long coiled protein polymers used to make claws, fingernails, hair, feathers, reptile scales, and tortoise shells, and rhino horns.
 It's very hard and tough.
 If a part of your skin is repeatedly subjected to stress, your body will put some keratin in the skin there to form a callus.